oliyh/re-graph/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/re-graph.svg)](https://clojars.org/re-graph)

+You will also pull in `re-graph.hato` by default, which requires JDK11.
+To use earlier JDKs, exclude `re-graph.hato` and include `re-graph.clj-http-gniazdo`.
+If you are only targeting Javascript you do not need either of these libraries.

 ### Vanilla Clojure/Script

 Call the `init` function to bootstrap it and then use `subscribe`, `unsubscribe`, `query` and `mutate` functions: